AngularTS

 Returns void

-• Creates a standalone injector without bootstrapping the DOM.
+• Create a standalone injector without bootstrapping the DOM.

 Parameters